-No later than 7 working days after the first meeting with the FEP, the FEP must determine W-2 eligibility using all financial and nonfinancial eligibility criteria.
-(See Chapter 2 and Chapter 3) In extenuating circumstances, when the individual needs additional time to gather verification, the eligibility process can be extended up to 30 days from the date the agency receives a signed RFA/paper registration form.
+No later than seven working days after the first meeting with the applicant, the FEP must determine W-2 eligibility using all financial and nonfinancial eligibility criteria.
+(See Chapter 2 and Chapter 3) In extenuating circumstances, when the applicant needs additional time to gather verification, the agency can extend the eligibility process for up to 30 days from the date the agency receives the signed Application Registration form.
 (See 4.1.3)

-Included in the nonfinancial eligibility criteria are two requirements that the RS or the FEP can assign:
+Included in the nonfinancial eligibility criteria are two activities that the RS or the FEP may assign:

-- upfront job search activities, (See 2.9.2) and - requirement to apply for other appropriate public assistance programs.
+- Upfront job search activities, (See 2.9.2) and - Requirement to apply for other appropriate public assistance programs.
 (See 2.6.1)